theoh-io/Airflow/docs/INTEGRATION_NOTES.md

 - `microClimateFoam` uses `wmake` for building
 - Cases should be organized by solver or category
 - Update all documentation references from `cases/` to `custom_cases/` for custom cases
+- **Dependency Management**: `urbanMicroclimateFoam` is currently included directly in the repo.
+See `docs/DEPENDENCY_MANAGEMENT.md` for the current approach and future submodule recommendations.